-In addition to automatically invoking actions based on certain event conditions, you can configure the Event Manager to run an action on demand.
-This is done be selecting an event and clicking on Show Details, and then the Select an Action drop-down list lets you choose a pre-defined action to trigger, as shown.
+You can configure the Event Manager to run an action on demand.
+This is done by selecting an event and clicking on Show Details, and then the Select an Action drop-down list lets you choose a pre-defined action to trigger, as shown.